Innovation Excellence Awards

 The annual Stationers’ Innovation Excellence Awards are now in their fourth year!

 The Stationers’ Company is introducing five new award categories for the 2017 Awards as well as the overall Innovator of the Year Award.
-To view the press release please click here.
+To view the press release issued in December please click here and to view the latest release (16 February) click here.

 The application form is ready and can be accessed here.